 When I used it, I had to use twice as much as my previous brand, and I also had to use multiple coats.
 I actually used it much more quickly than the previous tube, so it’s definitely a false economy.
 I’m now happily using a branded tube again and back to the experience I’m used to!

-So all that is to say that for the best user experience, buy the best quality paint available within your budget.
-There’s no point buying expensive paint if you can’t afford it, as you won’t enjoy painting with it.
+So for the best user experience, buy the best quality paint available within your budget.
+But there’s no point buying expensive paint if you can’t afford it, as you won’t enjoy painting with it.